 A Complainant may elect to pursue an informal resolution to a sexual misconduct complaint.
-The Title IX Director or Director of the Office for Student Advocacy and Accountability has the discretion to determine if it would be appropriate to resolve a complaint under this Policy through informal resolution.
+The Title IX Coordinator has the discretion to determine if it would be appropriate to resolve a complaint under this Policy through informal resolution.
 An informal resolution is designed to officially resolve complaints promptly, and with mutual approval of all parties involved.

-Informal resolutions include, but are not limited to, online education courses, counseling sessions, other educational remedies or mediation of the complaint conducted by the Office for Student Advocacy and Accountability and/or Dean of Students.
+Informal resolutions include, but are not limited to, online education courses, counseling sessions, other educational remedies or mediation of the complaint.
 Informal resolution may be used in certain cases involving sexual misconduct; such as non-consensual sexual contact (incidents that are not classified as fondling), sexual exploitation, and sexually inappropriate behaviors.
 Informal resolution will never be used in cases involving allegations of violent sexual assault (including rape, incest, or statutory rape).
 Both the Complainant and Respondent must agree to engage in informal resolution.
 Either party can end the informal resolution process at any time, for any reason, and begin the formal resolution process.
 Formal Resolution may not be initiated after the conclusion of Informal Resolution.